ohle/Swingspector/README.md

 Immediate child components can be opened by double-clicking.
 When hovering over a child component, its preferred, minimum, and maximum size are plotted, and its name is displayed in the overlay.

+### The Swing Hierarchy tree view

+The "Swing Hierarchy" tool window shows the component tree of a root window; it can be opened either from the roots tool window or a component tool window.

+Each node of the tree will display its name (if set) and Component subclass.
+For containers (i.e. non-leaf nodes), the layout class name will be shown in brackets.

+The width and height toggle buttons in the toolbar will add information about the sizes:

+- Minimum size in blue
+- Actual size
+- Preferred size in green
+- Maximum size in red

+If a size is set to a fixed value (via `set{Minimum,Maximum,Preferred}Size()`), it will be underlined.

 ## Installation